2025 NFL London Game predictions: Vikings vs. Bears odds, picks

-2025 NFL London Game prediction, odds, spread, line: Vikings vs. Browns picks from expert on 37-13 run
+2025 NFL London Game prediction, odds, spread, line: Vikings vs. Browns picks from expert on 37-13 roll

 SportsLine expert R.J.
 White has revealed his picks for Minnesota vs. Cleveland in the Week 5 NFL matchup from Tottenham Hotspur Stadium in London, England